MIGRANT PROTECTION AND ASSISTANCE DIVISION

 The Joint Activity Plan has three core objectives:

-- Increase coordination and collaboration between UNICEF and IOM to jointly respond to the protection needs of child migrants, particularly unaccompanied children in
+- Increase coordination and collaboration between UNICEF and IOM to jointly respond to the protection needs of child migrants, particularly unaccompanied and separated children (UASC) children

-- Increase collaboration on prevention and response to the detention of child migrants in Eastern and Southern Africa Eastern and Southern Africa
+- Increase collaboration on prevention and responses to the detention of child migrants